danielpeter/specfem3d_globe/04_running_the_solver.md

 Any other change to the `Par_file` implies rerunning both the mesher and the solver.

-For any particular earthquake, the `CMTSOLUTION` file that represents the point source may be obtained directly from the Harvard Centroid-Moment Tensor (CMT) web page .
+For any particular earthquake, the `CMTSOLUTION` file that represents the point source may be obtained directly from the Global Centroid-Moment Tensor (CMT) [web page](www.globalcmt.org).
 It looks like this:

 ![image](figures/Denali_CMT.jpg)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: image</span></div>

 The `CMTSOLUTION` should be edited in the following way:

-- For point-source simulations (see finite sources, page ) we recommend setting the source half-duration parameter `half duration` equal to zero, which corresponds to simulating a step source-time function, i.e., a moment-rate function that is a delta function.
-If `half duration` is not set to zero, the code will use a Gaussian (i.e., a signal with a shape similar to a ‘smoothed triangle’, as explained in Komatitsch and Tromp (2002) and shown in Fig [1.1](#fig:gauss.vs.triangle)) source-time function with half-width `half duration`.
-We prefer to run the solver with `half duration` set to zero and convolve the resulting synthetic seismograms in post-processing after the run, because this way it is easy to use a variety of source-time functions (see Section [\[sec:Process-data-and-syn\]](#sec:Process-data-and-syn)).
-Komatitsch and Tromp (2002) determined that the noise generated in the simulation by using a step source time function may be safely filtered out afterward based upon a convolution with the desired source time function and/or low-pass filtering.
-Use the postprocessing script `process_syn.pl` (see Section [\[sub:process_syn.pl\]](#sub:process_syn.pl)) with the `-h` flag, or the serial code `convolve_source_timefunction.f90` and the script `utils/convolve_source_timefunction.csh` for this purpose, or alternatively use signal-processing software packages such as SAC .
+- For point-source simulations (see finite sources, page ), setting the source half-duration parameter `half duration` equal to zero corresponds to simulating a step source-time function (Heaviside), i.e., to using a moment-rate function that is a delta function.
+If `half duration` is not set to zero, the code will use a smooth (pseudo) Heaviside source-time function with a corresponding Gaussian moment-rate function (i.e., a signal with a shape similar to a ‘smoothed triangle’, as explained in Komatitsch and Tromp (2002) and shown in Fig [1.1](#fig:gauss.vs.triangle)) with half-width `half duration`.

+  Often, it is preferable to run the solver with `half duration` set to zero and convolve the resulting synthetic seismograms in post-processing after the run, because this way it is easy to use a variety of source-time functions (see Section [\[sec:Process-data-and-syn\]](#sec:Process-data-and-syn)).
+Komatitsch and Tromp (2002) determined that the noise generated in the simulation by using a step source time function may be safely filtered out afterward based upon a convolution with the desired source-time function and/or low-pass filtering.
+Use the postprocessing script `process_syn.pl` (see Section [\[sub:process_syn.pl\]](#sub:process_syn.pl)) with the `-h` flag, or the serial code `convolve_source_timefunction.f90` and the script `utils/convolve_source_timefunction.csh` for this purpose, or alternatively use signal-processing software packages such as [SAC](http://www.iris.edu/software/sac/).
 Type

       make convolve_source_timefunction

   to compile the code and then set the parameter `hdur` in `utils/convolve_source_timefunction.csh` to the desired half-duration.

-- To use a monochromatic source time function instead, enable the flag `USE_MONOCHROMATIC_CMT_SOURCE` in `Par_file`.
-In this case, `half duration` will be interpreted as the period of the source time function.
-By default, the left side of the source time function is applied with a Hanning taper at a length of 200.0 s.
+- To use a monochromatic source-time function instead, enable the flag `USE_MONOCHROMATIC_CMT_SOURCE` in `Par_file`.
+In this case, `half duration` will be interpreted as the period of the source-time function.
+By default, the left side of the source-time function is applied with a Hanning taper at a length of 200.0 s.
 This can be configured through `TAPER_MONOCHROMATIC_SOURCE` in `constants.h` file.

 - The zero time of the simulation corresponds to the center of the triangle/Gaussian, or the centroid time of the earthquake.
-The start time of the simulation is $t=-1.5*\texttt{half duration}$ (the 1.5 is to make sure the moment rate function is very close to zero when starting the simulation).
+The start time of the simulation is $t=-1.5*\texttt{half duration}$ (the 1.5 is to make sure the moment-rate function is very close to zero when starting the simulation.
+This avoids spurious high-frequency oscillations).
 To convert to absolute time $t_{\mathrm{abs}}$, set

   $t_{\mathrm{abs}}=t_{\mathrm{pde}}+\texttt{time shift}+t_{\mathrm{synthetic}}$